ntphuongthao/CDI-portal/README.md

 [![forthebadge](https://forthebadge.com/images/badges/for-you.svg)](https://forthebadge.com)

 <br>
-**The Center For Diversity and Inclusion (CDI) Portal** is a web project that allows DePauw students, alumni, and faculty members to connect and engage with each other in a variety of ways.
+<b>The Center For Diversity and Inclusion (CDI) Portal</b> is a web project that allows DePauw students, alumni, and faculty members to connect and engage with each other in a variety of ways.
 The portal provides features such as user authentication, post and event creation, chat functionality, and games to make the school experience more diverse.
 <br/>
 <br/>
 <br/>